Skip to Content

 You can certainly make this simple, flaky pie crust ahead of time!
 It can be refrigerated for up to 3 days while wrapped in plastic wrap stored inside of a gallon bag or air tight container.

-You can also freeze this pie crust after you made it.
+The second option is you can also freeze this pie crust after you made it.
 Since it makes two pie crusts, you can save the second one (or both!) in the freezer wrapped in plastic wrap stored inside of a freezer-safe gallon bag or air tight container.
 Talk about super convenient for later on!

 What are some other ways to use this versatile gluten free pie dough?

 This homemade recipe makes 2 crusts (for two single crust gluten free pies or one double crust gluten free pie) and would be a great base for my Coconut Cream Pie, Fudge Pecan PieBacon and Swiss Quiche or my Ham and Cheese Quiche.
-You could even use it to make my pie fries!
+Additionally, you could even use it to make my pie fries!

 If savory pie is more your thing, this crust is absolutely perfect for a double crust gluten free chicken pot pie.
 This crust is great for savory pies because this gluten free pie crust recipe only calls for 1 tablespoon of sugar, which can easily be omitted for a savory pie.